Effective: February 9, 2026

 We may share medical information with a public or private organization or person who can legally assist in disaster relief efforts.

 We may provide medical information to one of our affiliated fundraising foundations to contact you for fundraising purposes.
 We will limit our use and sharing to information that describes you in general, not personal, terms and the dates of your health care.
+We will not use or disclose Part 2 protected records for fundraising without first giving you a clear and conspicuous opportunity to opt out.
 In any fundraising materials, we will provide you a description of how you may choose not to receive future fundraising communication.

 We may use medical information for research purposes in limited circumstances where the research has been approved by a review board that has reviewed the research proposal and established protocols to ensure the privacy of medical information.